maheshsabnis/mbreact/my-react-app/assignments.md

     - MAke sure that the HTML for the RadioButtonList will be generated when the data is available on the Context provided to it from its parent

+4. Perform CRUD operations with Employee API COntroller using the React Application.
+    - Modify the EMployee API Controller for Searching EMployees based on EmpName and Designation
+    - Modify the EMployeeComponent by adding a Textbox above the HTML Table that is showing the Emoployees data.
+When the thios textbox is either entred with EMpName or Designation, the call MUST be made to Employee API and retrived only matching employees those are in the Table.